forests cold southern nutrient waters

 Main Threats

 None significant.
-This species is common in cold, nutrient-rich waters.
-Localised threats include coastal development, pollution, sedimentation from land clearance, climate change affecting water temperature, and storms damaging kelp forests.
+Common in cold, nutrient-rich waters.
+Localised threats include coastal development, pollution, sedimentation, climate change affecting temperature, and storms.

 Population

 Not Threatened.
-Giant kelp is abundant along the southern and western coastlines of the South Island, Stewart Island, and the Chatham Islands.
-It forms extensive underwater forests that are among the most productive ecosystems on Earth.
+Abundant along southern and western coastlines of South Island, Stewart Island, and Chatham Islands.
+Forms extensive underwater forests.

 Conservation Status